Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 ### setCustomParameters

-Set the custom parameters of a call.
+Set the [Custom Parameters][52] of a Call, to be provided to the remote endpoint.

 The specified parameters will be saved as part of the call's information throughout the duration of the call.
 All subsequent call operations will include these custom parameters.